Balkars

 - Environmental Practices

-- Environmental practices emphasize sustainable agriculture and livestock management, reflecting a deep connection to the land.
+- Sustainable practices in agriculture and animal husbandry are traditional in Balkar culture, reflecting a deep respect for the land.

 - Rituals